 Window Cleaning is More Than Aesthetics

-While it’s important to have the windows looking nice, and it’s surely nice to be able to see into the business and out of it clearly, that’s not where the value of window cleaning stops — and owners should be made aware of this if they are not already.
-Keeping windows clean is really more of a maintenance issue.
-When windows aren’t cleaned frequently, there are a couple of major problems that can occur.
+While it’s important to have the windows looking nice, and it’s great to be able to see clearly through them, that’s not where the value of window cleaning stops — and owners should be made aware of this if they are not already.
+Keeping windows clean is more of a maintenance issue.
+When windows aren’t cleaned regularly, a few significant problems can occur.
 The first is damage that takes place over time, such as hard water stains.
 The second is damage that occurs suddenly and goes unnoticed, such as a chip, crack, broken seal, or other reason that the window might leak.

 Poor Maintenance Can Mean the Need for Replacement

 Hard water stains on a window can significantly damage the glass to the point that it becomes almost impossible to get it clean again.
 Even with the best quality cleaners, business owners may find that streaks, marks, and discoloration are present.
 Because of that, windows might need to be replaced.
 Many commercial windows are large and expensive, and replacing them can be a real issue for a property owner.

 For those who maintain their windows well, there’s less chance of hard water becoming a problem, just as the same rules apply with maintaining and updating one’s home.
 When it’s not allowed to stay on the glass for an extended period through regular maintenance, it cleans off much more easily and doesn’t do damage to the window itself.
 In some parts of the country where water has more minerals in it, this is more of a problem than in areas with softer water, but impurities of many types can cause issues for window glass.